 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D5 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.

 Review summary: Canon 1D Mark IV vs Nikon D5

-Arguments in favor of the Canon EOS-1D Mark IV:
+Reasons to prefer the Canon EOS-1D Mark IV: